Summary

 Course Component: Lecture

-MEM 5300 Principles of Data Analytics (3 units)
+MEM 5300 Data Mining for Business Analytics (3 units)

 Course Component: Lecture